LaunchCode-Education-Archived/gis-devops-OLD/week01/day1/README.md

 - How does Unit testing help with refactoring or updating code?
 - If you needed the same type of variable for each of your test methods, which should you use @Before or @BeforeClass?
 - Should you test getters and setters in unit tests?
-- Should you aim to have a few or many asserts in one test method?
+- Should you aim to one or multiple asserts in single test method?

 ## Studio
 - [Studio Repository](https://gitlab.com/LaunchCodeTraining/junit-studio)